Phyya/Landing-page-nextjs/README.md

-A simple landing page for a random site using Nextjs technology
+A simple landing page for a website using Next js technology.